-Pushkar is considered to be one of India's oldest existing cities, although much of its architecture is relatively recent and modest, if not somewhat dreary in it's construction.
+Pushkar is considered to be one of India's oldest existing cities, although much of its architecture is relatively recent and modest, if not somewhat dreary, in it's construction.
 As a holy city, no meat, dairy or alcohol may be served within its boundaries.
-Locals try to deal with these culinary restrictions by becoming inventive with their food and drink menus, however the fact is there are only so many ways you can serve potatoes and beans.
-This can make it a difficult place for Westerners to spend any great amount of time in unless you are of the tee-totaling vegan type - and in fact the town has become somewhat of a destination for the dope and dreadlock brigade.
+Locals servicing the extensive overseas and domestic tourist markets deal with these culinary restrictions by becoming inventive with food and drink menus, however the fact is there are only so many ways you can serve potatoes and beans.
+This can make it a difficult place for Westerners in particular to spend any great amount of time in unless you a teetotaling vegan - and in fact the town has become somewhat of a destination for the dope and dreadlock brigade.
 If you're not one of these the town can easily be taken in within a couple of hours, and this includes shopping.
 What you will see here for sale are exotic goods that come straight out of the adjacent Thar Desert - Rabari and nomadic tribal weavings, camel trappings and textiles embroidered in bright colours with gleaming mirror-work borders, and also some rather nice antique tribal jewellery.
-However the savvy traveler should note that there are no bargains to be had here, even for seasoned buyers.
+However the savvy traveler should note that there are no bargains to be had, even for seasoned buyers.
 And the touting is almost unbearable.
 Pseudo-Hindu spirituality is on sale here, with every teenager in town trying to flog you a holy thread, garland, henna design or blessing of some sort, while their seasoned older relatives haunt the areas around the lake and the temples, concentrating on the domestic tourists and pilgrims who are far more likely to fork out big money for a blessing.

 ALL of this changes during the annual Pushkar Camel Fair.
 One of the world's largest camel fairs, the town's modest population of 15,000 swells to over 200,000 people, many of whom bring their livestock to sell or trade.
 The fair runs for five days, during which time the camels are washed and attractively shorn, then lovingly bedecked with silver jewellery and beaded trappings.
 Anticipated fair events include camel racing and the moustache and bridal competitions, while the ladies flock to stalls full of bracelets, clothes, textiles and fabrics.
 In recent years the fair has also included an exhibition cricket match between the local Pushkar club and a team of random foreign tourists.
 In the evenings there is music, magic shows and exhibitions of dancing and theatre.